Maya USD Plugins

 Loading the Maya USD plugins

 To import, export and reference USD files in Maya we provide a plugin called pxrUsd.
-The plugin can be loaded with the following command: loadPlugin pxrUsd;
+The plugin can be loaded through Maya's Plug-in Manager, or by using the MEL command

 The plugin creates two commands: usdImport and usdExport, and will also register USD import and export as MPxFileTranslator's, so that USD will appear as an option in Maya's "File > Export..." and "File > Import..." menu commands.